madetech/handbook/guides/line-management/probation.md

 Sometimes, it's not clear at the end of probation if someone would succeed at Made Tech long-term.

-In these rare cases, work with the Market Principal to extend probation, agreeing on a fixed amount of time.
+In these rare cases, work with your 'Head of' to extend probation, agreeing on a fixed amount of time.

 Being on probation can be stressful.
 Think carefully when deciding between extending and failing.